FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-new.md

 > Copy the code of the completed dockerfile with you.
 You will be prompted to submit it in the text box in the Peer Assignment.

 3. Export your namespace as an environment variable so that it can be used in subsequent commands.

 ```
 export MY_NAMESPACE=sn-labs-$USERNAME
 ```
-{: codeblock}

 <img src="images/build_guestbook_3.png"/> <br>